 Arriving at a location, that may be anywhere from 2-8 kilometers away, for first light can be a bit unsettling when it requires starting down a trail in the dark while traveling in grizzly bear country.
 Note to self: Add ‘fear factor’ into the pricing of the prints.
 I have taken to packing my fly fishing waders and boots as part of my outdoor arsenal, adding considerable bulk and weight to an already heavy backpack.
 Never will I be stuck on the shore when I know the shot is in the middle or opposite side of the stream or river.
 My personal payoff comes standing ready to shoot in the flowing water of a stream or river in a slot canyon as the sky begins to glow with the anticipation of sunrise, no wind, only the sound of the water running out of the canyon.
 Okay, reality check, by this time my feet are getting a bit cold in glacier fed water and my coffee long gone.
 That inner voice, on particular days, lets you know you will come back with your photo.
 Everything in nature is cooperating, the alarm went off at 3 AM, your truck didn’t break down and the fact that your gear is still dry and functioning makes it all worth while as you capture the first image.
 I tell friends that if I can come back with just one great photo I am content and consider the venture a success.
 They usually agree when they see the results of my efforts, but most are content to let me trek down the dark trails while they slumber.
 My day is usually done, my gear packed and I am already heading back to the trailhead when I greet the first hiker coming up the trail.

 This year I have already accomplished much and amassed a shot list for next spring.
-I will be repelling about 50 meters into a canyon next year with more experience in rope skills and the aid of mountaineering friends.
 A few snowshoe trips in the coming months are already planned to locations that deserve a second look in a different season.